Light2288/lightstimulus-static-site-nextjs/ai_prompts/functional_and_behavioural_aspects.md

 in the starting project I see that another library from the same author of the starting project is included in the dependencies ([Pliny](https://github.com/timlrx/pliny)).
-I will add other info about this package and its Readme file in the "Optional extras" section It seems that in the same project something to manage a Newsletter form is already included, but evaluate if other integration should be added to manage a contact form in the Contact page.
+I will add other info about this package and its Readme file in the "Optional extras" section For now, just keep a placeholder for the analytics.
+The contact form should use Netlify Forms, and the social links should be added to the footer.
+The form should submit directly and show a custom success message if the form is submitted successfully.
+In case of error, the validation should be made also on the client side (basic name/email/message.

 ## 🔒 Privacy or Legal